eReefs/ereefs.github.io/docs/research.md

 ---
 classes: wide
 permalink: /research/
+title: Platform Overview
 ---
-# Platform Overview

 The eReefs Platform is based on a number of research components which include remote sensing tools as well as a number of marine models, fine scale coastal relocatable models as well as catchment models.

-eReefs integrates marine hydrodynamic and biogeochemical models with catchment models and satellite data to provide high-frequency information on physical and biological processes at multiple scale (Figure 1), such as:
+eReefs integrates marine hydrodynamic and biogeochemical models with catchment models and satellite data to provide high-frequency information on physical and biological processes at multiple scale, such as:

 - Sediment and nutrient dynamics